 If you engaged an agent, the seller’s agent will split his commission with your agent.

-After that, you’ll collect the keys to your new property!
+After that, you’ll collect the keys to your new private property!

 Was this article helpful?
 Good things must share!